Bowerbird/bowerbird-web/README.md

 To build and run the source code for BowerBird on your development machine you will need to ensure:
 * You have the NUGet Package Manager installed: http://nuget.org/
 * You have an instance of RavenDB you can point your BowerBird instance to
+* If running locally in IIS, you will need a dedicated application pool running in integrated mode with Framework version 4.0 to host the website and another to host RavenDB
+* You will need to edit the web.config file where it is commented with: <!--YOU WILL NEED TO CHANGE THESE SETTINGS-->

 Build Script